OpenZeppelin/openzeppelin-monitor/CONTRIBUTING.md

 `Revert` button in the GitHub UI for creating the PR, because GitHub will create the PR branch inside the main repository rather than inside your fork.

 - Create a branch and sync it with upstream.
-Note that depending on which repository you are working from, the default branch may be called 'main' instead of 'master'.

   ```sh
   # create a branch